Rome- known as the Eternal City

 Like I have mentioned elsewhere DO NOT get your rental car and attempt to drive in the historic section of Rome or you will be surprised months later with a rash of violations being sent to your rental car company and charged to you.
 You will have no way to fight them, most streets in the historic section require special parking permits or licenses to be there.
 Believe me we know this first hand as Rick received 5 tickets in 2 hours one day which totaled $1000 because we were trying to make things easier on my mother.
 Return your rental car and take the tram from the airport or taxi back into the historic center, you will have a much more pleasant day.

 Places to stay in Rome- to be able to get around without a car you want to stay inside the old city walls otherwise you will spend a fortune in taxis.
-To use the Cheap Hotel website, click more options at the bottom and you can put in the suggested hotels below.

 My Extra Home- they have many different apartments around Rome which works well for groups who want to stay together with kitchen's and living rooms.
 They might be a little farther from the monuments so be sure and double check the addresses on the map before you book.